-WJO CD DETAILS - Please finish
+WJO CD DETAILS

 |

-The Winnipeg Jazz Orchestra’s ninth album release features new works by Canadian compo ---- Recorded at Musirex Productions, Winnipeg MB between December 2022 and July 2023.
-Recording engineer, editing & mixing / Larry Roy Mastering / Guy Hébert Produced by / Larry Roy Cover / detail from original artwork by Y This project was made possible by a grant from the Canada Council for the Arts, and by on-going support from the Manitoba Arts Council & the Winnipeg Arts Council. |
+The Winnipeg Jazz Orchestra’s ninth album release features new works by Sean Irvine.
+The album blends vocals, spoken poetry, and instrumental music to tell five distinct stories of 2SLGBTQ+ individuals—amplifying the voices of a community that meets each day with resilience, navigating solitude while reaching for love and freedom.
+Each movement begins with a poem, accompanied by instrumental narratives that expand on its themes.
+Four years in the making, this project builds on the foundations of Irvine’s debut album, The Oak & Alley Chapter. ---- Recorded at No Fun Club, Winnipeg MB Recording engineer, editing & mixing / Larry Roy Mastering / Guy Hébert Produced by / Larry Roy Cover / detail from original artwork by Yisa Akinbolaji Distributed by / Chronograph Music This project was made possible by a grant from the Canada Council for the Arts, Manitoba Film & Music, and by on-going support from the Manitoba Arts Council, the Winnipeg Arts Council. & the Department of Canadian Heritage |

 Forgotten Stories Suite